Amazon unveils Fire TV to rival Apple, Roku

-NEW YORK/SAN FRANCISCO Amazon.com Inc unveiled a video streaming device dubbed Fire TV on Wednesday that can pipe video directly to television and offers a more prominent showcase for the e-commerce giant's slate of original programming.
+NEW YORK/SAN FRANCISCO, April 2 Amazon.com Inc unveiled a video streaming device dubbed Fire TV on Wednesday that can pipe video directly to television and offers a more prominent showcase for the e-commerce giant's slate of original programming.

 The device competes directly with Apple TV and Roku 3.